-Car prices in Pakistan are once again witnessing a wave of hikes, and its been constantly happening at an interval of less than 3 months on average since last few years.
+Car prices in Pakistan are once again witnessing a wave of hikes, and it’s been constantly happening at an interval of fewer than 3 months on average in the last few years.
 The reason once again has been cited as the depreciating currency value which has now seen PKR touching a new record-low against the US Dollar.
 At the time of putting down this article, $1 USD stands equal to Rs 182.20 (www.xe.com).

-Now other industry players are expected to announce their price revisions soon, once again perfectly maintaining the 3-months revision cycle.
-This also nullify the high localization claims made by local assemblers since the impact is always entirely transferred to the customers, and as discussed above, it has been much more than the actual difference in forex rates.
+Other industry players are now expected to announce their price revisions soon, once again perfectly maintaining the 3-months revision cycle.
+This also nullifies the high localization claims made by local assemblers since the impact is always entirely transferred to the customers, and as discussed above, it has been much more than the actual difference in forex rates.

-So far assemblers are happy since the units goes fully booked within no time, of course thanks to the majority presence of scalpers in the market.
-According to the research by Pakistan Institute of Development Economics (PIDE), up to 90% passenger vehicles in Pakistan are sold against premium/ on money.
-The research also disclosed that automobile sector has made undocumented transactions worth up to Rs 170 billion during last 5 years under the head of additional charges, better known as own/ premium, paid to the dealerships to get an immediate delivery of a vehicle.
+So far assemblers are happy since the units go fully booked within no time, of course, thanks to the majority presence of scalpers in the market.
+According to research by the Pakistan Institute of Development Economics (PIDE), up to 90% of passenger vehicles in Pakistan are sold against premium/ on money.
+The research also disclosed that the automobile sector has made undocumented transactions worth up to Rs 170 billion during the last 5 years under the head of additional charges, better known as own/ premium, paid to the dealerships to get immediate delivery of a vehicle.

-However with constantly increasing prices which have gone past the level of sanity, and tightened auto financing, the scalpers will soon find it difficult to find genuine buyers.
-This has already been anticipated by assemblers according to whom, sales of local assembled new cars are expected to be reduced by 15% by June 2022.
+However, with constantly increasing prices that have gone past the level of sanity, and tightened auto financing, the scalpers will soon find it difficult to find genuine buyers.
+This has already been anticipated by assemblers according to whom, sales of locally assembled new cars are expected to be reduced by 15% by June 2022.
 There is a reason why, despite healthy sales, IMC has stopped disclosing individual sales numbers of Corolla & Yaris and Fortuner & Hilux, future sales numbers are really going to be deplorable, and the assemblers know it.

-Most of the newcomers have introduced super-expensive crossovers in recent years whereas presence of quality options among sedans and small hatchbacks remain scarce.
-Industry players attribute this phenomenon in Pakistan’s auto industry to the global trend of rising SUV demand, however the fact of the matter is that profit margin in SUV segment is much higher compared to hatchbacks and sedans.
-So instead of focusing on volumes, its very easy for assemblers to sell few expensive units rather than selling a large number of affordable cars with wafer-thin profit margins.
+Most of the newcomers have introduced super-expensive crossovers in recent years whereas the presence of quality options among sedans and small hatchbacks remains scarce.
+Industry players attribute this phenomenon in Pakistan’s auto industry to the global trend of rising SUV demand, however, the fact of the matter is that the profit margin in the SUV segment is much higher compared to hatchbacks and sedans.
+So instead of focusing on volumes, it’s very easy for assemblers to sell a few expensive units rather than selling a large number of affordable cars with wafer-thin profit margins.

-Today an average sedan that cost Rs 3.6 million requires the consumer to pay Rs 66,000 per month on a 5-year loan at prevailing interest rate, assuming 20% down-payment.
-How many do you think are able to pay this hefty amount just to repay the installments, keeping fuel & maintenance and everything else aside.
-And we are just talking about an ordinary sedan here, just calculate the same for expensive cars most of which are residing beyond Rs 5 million range in our market.
+Today an average sedan that cost Rs 3.6 million requires the consumer to pay Rs 66,000 per month on a 5-year loan at the prevailing interest rate, assuming a 20% down payment.
+How many do you think are able to pay this hefty amount just to repay the installments, keeping fuel & maintenance and everything else aside?
+And we are just talking about an ordinary sedan here, just calculate the same for expensive cars most of which are residing beyond the Rs 5 million range in our market.